Yuva-fab/fabzero/monofabSRM20.md

 --Then in V plane press CUT, a window will POP up.
 Delete the files which are displaying and add the Trace.rml file (Circuit design).
 Finally press OUTPUT button, then it will start milling the PCB.<br>
 --After printed PCB, clean the bed with soft brush and replace the 64mm bit with 32mm bit.<br>
 --Don't change X and Y ORIGINATE coordinates in V plane.
 Move the bit to starting point of PCB where CUT is going to start.
 Then help of yellanki make the bit to touch the board and tight it.<br>
 --In V Plane software set the Z axis coordinate 2mm (This is 2 mm above from PCB board) and then click ORIGINATE.
-Set X and Y coordinates to 0 (zero).
+Set X and Y coordinates to 0 (zero).<br>
 --Then in V plane press CUT, a window will POP up.
 Delete the files which are displaying and add the CUT.rml file (Outer line of circuit).
 Finally press OUTPUT button, then it will start milling the outline.<br>
 After finish the CUT, clean the bed with soft brush.
 With help of screw driver gently remove the PCB.
 PCB is ready.<br>
 ## Images of PC board design and Print <br>